clientRouting

 Viewport prefetching is disabled in development.
 (Because it would make Vite transpile all preloaded pages and thus siginficantly slow down development.)

-We can also have viewport prefetching for mobile users while having hover prefetching for desktop users:
+We can viewport prefetch for mobile users while only hover prefetch for desktop users:

 // For small screens, such as mobile, viewport prefetching can be a sensible strategy